 Kids Nature Mural Art for Outdoor Play and Fine Motor Skills

-Children continiue to fine tune their fine motor skills even into the teen years.
+Children continue to fine tune their fine motor skills even into the teen years.
 When I watch even my 11 year old cut his food, fine motor skills take time to get right.

 My four kids took turns finding fallen flowers, leaves, twigs and grass to press onto our nature mural.
-The trick is contact paper.
+The trick is contact paper for this fun mural activity for kids.
+Gather your supplies and set up is so quick!
+(Save some leaves to preserve too.
+Check the steps for how to preserve leaves (for crafting) for even more nature fun after the mural is complete.)

 Here is how we did it.